kitsunehivern/OI-Resolver/README.md

 - Press `N` to move to the **N**ext submission.
 - Press `A` to **A**uto-play the resolver.
+- Press `R` to **R**eset the resolver.

 ## Notes

 - The tool is designed to be used on a desktop or laptop.
 It may not work well on mobile devices.

 - If there are many problems, the content of the point box may overflow.
 You can try zooming out the page to fix this.

+- If smooth scrolling is not working, you can try enabling it in the browser settings (e.g. `chrome://flags/#smooth-scrolling`).

+- If the logo of the contestant is not displayed, make sure the path is correct or try pressing `R` to reset the resolver.

 ## Contributing